-- Charge all phone and electronic devices ahead of the storm in case the power goes out.
+- Charge all phone and electronic devices ahead of the thunderstorm in case the power goes out.
 Move computers and electronic devices off of the floor to avoid water damage if it floods.

-- Turn off circuit breakers to avoid power surges.
+- Turn off circuit breakers to avoid power surges from lightning strikes.

 - If you plan to use a portable generator, make sure it’s installed by a qualified electrician.
 NEVER operate a portable generator inside your home or garage.

 - Bring pets inside if you can; the Centers for Disease Control and Protection (CDC) warns that most doghouses are not sturdy enough to protect canines from severe weather.